vfarcic/vfarcic.github.io/ai/idp-workflow.md

 PostgreSQL.
 ...
 I can help you create a PostgreSQL database in AWS!
-To provide the best recommendations, I need to clarify a few key details about your requirements:
+To provide the best recommendations, I need to clarify a few key details about your requirements

 Primary Questions:
 1. Deployment Type: Are you looking for a managed AWS service like RDS?
 2. Environment: What environment is this for - development, staging, ...
 3. Performance: What are your expected performance requirements ...
 4. Availability: Do you need high availability with automatic failover, ...

-Additional Considerations:
 ...
 Could you provide details on these key points so I can give you the most appropriate solution for your PostgreSQL database setup in AWS?